What food can I bring to Rocky Point? [version Nov. 2019]

 “It should arrive with packaging completely intact, labeled in Spanish, English or other understandable language (Italian, Portuguese, French etc.) and with the health authority stamp.
 It must only originate from countries that fulfill the combination of MCRZI zoo sanitary requirements.” – Up to 6kg or 1 -3 packets per family, provided that they do not surpass the allowed weight

 Upon driving into Mexico, the different officials one sees at the border include Aduana (Customs), as well as SENASICA inspectors who are part of the Secretary of Agriculture, Ranching, Rural Development, Fishing and Feed (SAGARPA).
-The SENASICA office has been operating in Sonoyta for the past four years in an effort to enforce regulations regarding bringing meat, lactose, and other items (including pet food) across the border.
+The SENASICA office has been operating in Sonoyta for over five years in an effort to enforce regulations regarding bringing meat, lactose, and other items (including pet food) across the border.

 Pet food / traveling with a pet In Mexico, only cats and dogs are considered to be pets, and must have vaccination records (health certificate) issued by a vet.
-No fee for travel with one or two pets.
+If you travel frequently across the border with your pets, check information on the “Frequent Traveler” pet program: Frequent Traveler Program for Pets No fee for travel with one or two pets.
+Pets are subject to physical inspection and review of documentation.

 On the list of regulated or prohibited products, it is worth noting SENASICA indicates it allows “Packaged and labeled dry feed, without anything of ruminant origin (for pets)” [or rather, no beef product]